Declaration regarding Corporate Management

 KUKA Aktiengesellschaft has prepared an insider directory as per statutory requirements.
 The affected individuals have been informed of their legal obligations and potential sanctions.

-The declarations of compliance of the Executive Board and the Supervisory Board that have been issued for every financial year since 2002 are available to the public on the company’s website at www.kuka-ag.de.
+The declarations of compliance of the Executive Board and the Supervisory Board that have been issued for every financial year starting in 2002, have in each case been made available on the company’s website at www.kuka.com.

-The identical declarations of the Executive Board (dated 18 January 2016) and the Supervisory Board (dated 8 February 2016) in accordance with section 161 para.
-1 sentence 1 of the German Stock Corporation Act (AktG) and the German Corporate Governance Code (GCGC) read as follows:
+The identical declarations of the Executive Board dated January 28, 2019 and the Superviso-ry Board dated February 15, 2019 in accordance with section 161 para.
+1 sent.
+1 of the Ger-man Stock Corporation Act (AktG) and the German Corporate Governance Code (GCGC) read as follows:

-- KUKA Aktiengesellschaft does not follow the recommendation for the Supervisory Board outlined in section 3.8 para.
+KUKA Aktiengesellschaft does not follow the recommendation for the Supervisory Board outlined in section 3.8 para.
 3 of the GCGC.
-The Group’s D + O insurance policy does not provide for a deductible for members of the Supervisory Board.
-In KUKA Aktiengesellschaft’s view, Supervisory Board members do not require a deductible to ensure that they properly fulfill their monitoring role.
+The Group D&O insurance policy does not provide for a deductible for members of the Supervisory Board.
+In KUKA Ak-tiengesellschaft’s view, Supervisory Board members do not require a deductible to en-sure that they properly fulfill their monitoring role.

 KUKA Aktiengesellschaft adheres to almost all the other suggestions contained in the Code.”